Pine Labs acquires consumer fintech platform Fave for $45M

-New Delhi, April 13 (IANS) Merchant commerce platform Pine Labs on Tuesday said it has acquired Fave, Southeast Asia's fast-growing consumer fintech platform, for over $45 million.
+New Delhi: Merchant commerce platform Pine Labs on Tuesday said it has acquired Fave, Southeast Asia's fast-growing consumer fintech platform, for over $45 million.

 Pine Labs said that with this acquisition, the consumers in India will be able to use Fave app later this year to save across 500,000 merchant network points powered by Pine Labs across 3,700 cities.